conda/governance/CODE_OF_CONDUCT.md

 All CoC cases will be reported to the community.
 The level of detail in reports will vary from case to case.
 Reports will describe at least the type of infraction that was reported, and the Committee's decision and any action taken.
 In most cases, the report will not include personally identifiable information.

-# Live Events: Immediate and Long Term Actions and Consequences
+# Live Events

-> **If you feel your safety is in jeopardy or the situation is an emergency, we urge you to contact local law enforcement before making a report to the event's Code of Conduct representatives or other staff.** (In the U.S., call 911.)
+> **If you feel your safety is in jeopardy or the situation is an emergency, we urge you to contact local law enforcement before making a report to the event's Code of Conduct committee members, [representatives](#coc-representatives), or other staff.** (In the U.S., call 911.)

 Live events present particular challenges: